alpluspluss/smk/README.md

 # smk: A small bootloader

+> [!NOTE]
+> The "advanced" version of smk is being developed in
+> [advanced branch](https://github.com/alpluspluss/smk/tree/advanced).
+It will have advanced features such as KASLR for security
+> and VESA for graphics and user interface.

 smk is a minimal x86 BIOS bootloader & templated kernel that implements multi-stage boot process with "just enough" features to run an ELF-compiled kernel. smk is developed as a free time killer for educational purpose during the spring break of my high school.